-Three key strategic priorities will drive the next three years, with the following focus for the coming 12-18 months:
+Three key strategic priorities will drive the next few years, with the following focus for the coming 12-18 months:

-OBJECTIVE 2017-2020 STRATEGY 2017-18 KEY PERFORMANCE INDICATORS 2017-18 1.
+OBJECTIVE STRATEGY KEY PERFORMANCE INDICATORS 2017-2020 2018-19 2018-19 1.
 Growing the long-term investment in mental health i.
-Target 2018 Federal Budget investment in mental health - develop and deliver a detailed campaign to provide the rationale for new investment in mental health. ii.
-Pre-election strategy - develop and deliver an election campaign strategy to highlight key concerns for members, key mental issues by electorate, with a focus on marginal electorates. i.
-A focus on mental health in the 2018 budget and/or any new policy announcements relating to mental health during 2018. ii.
-Repeat the election report card approach used in 2016.
-2. Systems design and interface i.
-Maintain and advance advocacy influence - to highlight and fix gaps within the NDIS through the Productivity Commission Review and other relevant processes.
-Policy and implementation solutions address critical issues for the mental health sector.
-PHNs better represented within ii.
-Primary Health Networks - continue establishing strong relationships Mental Health Australia networks. iii.
-Long term investment - continue to push for reinvestment 'upstream' over the long term, as recommended by the National Mental Health Commission's Review iii.
-Develop and release 10-year blueprint for investment in mental health.
-3. Sustainability of Mental Health Australia Maintain and increase our own revenue and resource capability - improved and reliable funding is required to fully achieve our vision of mentally healthy people, in mentally healthy communities.
-Increase in core funding and certainty of funding long-term.
+Target 2019/ post-election Federal Budget investment in mental health - develop and deliver a detailed campaign to provide the rationale for new investment in mental health ii.
+Pre-election strategy - develop and deliver an election campaign strategy to highlight key concerns for members, key mental issues by electorate, with a focus on marginal electorates i.
+A focus on mental health in the 2019/ post-election Federal Budget and/or any new policy announcements relating to mental health out of the election ii.
+Published comparison/ election report card on the election policies of major parties iii.
+Campaigns prosecuted to support major long-term investments 2.
+Systems design and interface i.
+Provide input to and support major investments in mental health - including prosecuting Investing to Save recommendations ii.
+Maintain and advance advocacy influence - to highlight and fix gaps within the mental health system through participating in major government inquiries iii.
+Consumer and carer co-design - continue to influence stakeholders to engage with consumers and carers iv.
+Primary Health Networks - continue establishing strong relationships that focus on mental health i.
+Policy and implementation solutions address critical issues for the mental health sector ii.
+Findings from major inquiries into mental health reflect more integrated and effective solutions that are consumer and carer driven iii.
+PHNs better represented, and participating more strongly, within Mental Health Australia networks.
+3. Sustainability of Mental Health Australia i.
+Maintain and increase our own revenue and resource capability - secure core funding and key major projects (WMHD, SMHCCR) beyond current funding cycle (30 June 2019) undertake projects that support our strategic objectives ii.
+Continuous quality improvement of governance and administrative systems iii.
+Robust and healthy organisational culture and staff performance i.
+Increase in core funding and certainty of funding long-term. ii.
+Internal business audit function ensures efficient and effective business processes in place iii.
+Mental Health Australia is an employer of choice and retains 80% of staff